SeeedDocument/Seeed-WiKi/docs/wio_gps_board.md

 * Support Bluetooth V3.0: SPP & HFP-AG profiles

 !!!Warning
-    Unlike most Arduino & Genuino boards, the WIO GPS Board runs at 3.3V.
+    Unlike most Arduino & Genuino boards, the Wio Tracker runs at 3.3V.
 The maximum voltage that the I/O pins can tolerate is 3.3V.
 Applying voltages higher than 3.3V to any I/O pin could damage the board.

 ## Specification